Valac47/Project-1---Data-Analyst-with-Python/README.md

-# Project-2-Data-Analyst-with-Python
+# Project-1-Data-Analyst-with-Python

 # Interactive Dashboard with Python – Streamlit

-Sales Dashboard built-in Python and the Streamlit library to visualize Excel data.
+Sales Dashboard built-in Python and the Streamlit library to visualize csv data.

 ## Run the app